Vault of Death (Thunderbirds): Plot

-To test the Bank of England's vault, Lady Penelope and Parker (voiced by Sylvia Anderson and David Graham) are challenged to break into it.
-Using only a stethoscope, Parker, an expert safe-cracker, unlocks the door in less than three hours.
-Bank president Lord Silton's case for a new strongroom is proven and the bank installs a modern vault with an electronic door, to which Silton has the only key.
+To test the Bank of England's vault, Lady Penelope and Parker are challenged to break into it.
+Using only a stethoscope, Parker, a former convict and expert safe-cracker, unlocks the door in less than three hours.
+Bank president Lord Silton's case for a new strongroom is proven, leading the bank to install a modern vault with an electronic door – to which Silton has the only key.
 When the door is closed, the air inside the vault is pumped out to vacuum-preserve the contents.

-The vault is sealed and Silton leaves to dine with Penelope at Creighton-Ward Mansion.
-It soon becomes clear that an absent-minded employee called Lambert is still at his desk inside the vault, unaware that he is trapped and running out of air.
-Knowing that only Silton can unlock the door, his aide Lovegrove transmits an emergency signal to his briefcase.
+After sealing the vault, Silton leaves London to dine with Penelope at Creighton-Ward Mansion.
+It is soon discovered that a workaholic accountant called Lambert is locked in the vault and running out of air.
+Knowing that only Silton can unlock the door, bank manager Lovegrove transmits an emergency signal to his briefcase.

-At the mansion, Parker is disturbed to come across a newspaper article about a prison escape by a professional thief nicknamed "Light-Fingered Fred".
-When Silton receives Lovegrove's signal, Penelope asks if the bank is being robbed, startling Parker and causing him to spill drinks all over Silton.
-Parker quietly sabotages Penelope's videophone to stop Silton calling Lovegrove and finding out what the problem is.
-At Penelope's suggestion, they set off for London in FAB 1, but Parker deliberately prolongs the journey – driving slowly, taking wrong turns, and then stopping and pretending to be lost.
-When Penelope demands an explanation for his behaviour, Parker tells her that when he was in prison he shared a cell with Fred, who said his life's ambition was to rob the Bank of England.
-Now Fred has escaped, Parker is reluctant to go to London in case he ends up foiling his friend's plan.
-Penelope takes the wheel but proves to be a terrible driver, narrowly avoiding an accident before leaving the road and cutting across country.
+At the mansion, Parker reads in the newspaper that his old cellmate, professional thief "Light-Fingered Fred", has escaped from Parkmoor Scrubs Prison.
+When Silton receives Lovegrove's signal, Penelope asks if the bank is being robbed, startling Parker and causing him to spill coffee all over Silton's trousers.
+Parker then sabotages Penelope's videophone to stop Silton calling Lovegrove and finding out the trouble.
+Penelope orders Parker to take them to London in FAB 1, but Parker deliberately prolongs the journey – driving slowly, taking wrong turns, then stopping the car and claiming to be lost.
+Penelope demands an explanation for his behaviour.
+Parker reveals that when he and Fred were in prison, Fred said that he was determined to rob the Bank of England at the earliest opportunity.
+Now that Fred has escaped, Parker is reluctant to go to London in case he ends up foiling his friend's plan.
+Penelope takes the wheel of FAB 1 but proves to be a terrible driver, narrowly avoiding an accident before leaving the road and cutting across country.